-The Building Safety Case must be submitted to the new Building Safety Regulator as part of registering the building and securing a Building Assurance Certificate.
-Failure to register an occupied higher-risk building and securing a Building Assurance Certificate will be a criminal offence.
-Similarly, new build higher risk buildings will need to be registered before they can be occupied.
+The Building Safety Case must be submitted to the new Building Safety Regulator as part of registering the building and securing a Building Assessment Certificate.
+Failure to register an occupied higher-risk building and securing a Building Assessment Certificate will be a criminal offence.
+Similarly, new build higher-risk buildings will need to be registered before they can be occupied.

 The Building Safety Case will be used by the Building Safety Manager on a day-to-day basis to manage the higher-risk building.
-As part of their duties, the Building Safety Manager will continually review and assess the risks within the building and whether any further steps need to be taken to manage them.
+As part of their role, the Building Safety Manager can continually review and assess the risks within the building and whether any further steps need to be taken by the Accountable Person to manage them.
 Where the risks change or the steps required to manage them changes, the Building Safety Case will need to be updated.

 The Government is expected to detail the structure and content of the Building Safety Case later in 2021.
 However, the Government have worked on several pilots and with early-adopters, giving us an insight into what the cases should contain:

-The Building Safety Case will be used by the Building Safety Manager to manage building safety and compliance on a day to day basis.
+The Building Safety Case can be used by the Building Safety Manager to plan, manage and monitor building safety and compliance on a day to day basis.

 The Building Safety Case is not just an administrative tick-box exercise.
 It must make a convincing case to the Regulator that the higher-risk building can be occupied and risks are being reasonably and effectively managed.

 For that reason, the case will undoubtedly be stronger taking a ‘whole building’ approach, showing how all aspects of fire safety, compliance, repairs and maintenance and lifecycle works contribute to the safety of the building and its occupants.